Temperance Tarot Card Meaning

 The card is also a reminder that a bow and arrow are useless apart, but together a formidable weapon.
 This card tells the querent that they CAN and should put thesis and anti-thesis together to get the even more useful synthesis.
 But it will take time, care, patience and experimentation.
 And, yes, moderation.

 Learn the Temperance tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to instantly download it.